Go Wild at Hudnall

 All Go Wild sessions are free for young people aged 11-24 who are at risk of, or living with, emotional wellbeing issues or mental ill health.
 There are also some sessions for primary-aged children vulnerable to wellbeing issues and their families.
 Groups of young people from any organisation supporting young people, including charities, support services, schools and colleges, can also take part.

-A range of mindfulness activities, such as making natural art, wood whittling and creating soundscapes
+Young people can take part in a range of mindfulness activities, such as breathing exercises, mindful tasting, making natural art, wood whittling, basic survival skills and creating soundscapes.

 Forest School sessions